o3de/o3de.org/content/docs/welcomeguide/wg-getstarted.md

   +  `\Slices` - Contains the assembled slices \(prefabs\) for the chicken and other assets used in the tutorials\.
   +  `\Textures` - Contains the texture images used in the tutorials\.

-Open the ZIP file and place the folder and its contents under the \\dev directory in your Amazon Lumberyard installation path\. \(For example, C:\\Program Files\\Amazon Lumberyard\\dev\.\) We provided levels for each "chapter" of the larger tutorial series, so you can just pick a chapter you're interested in, load the *final* level for the preceding chapter, and start there\.
+Open the ZIP file and place the folder and its contents under the \\dev directory in your Open 3D Engine installation path\. \(For example, C:\\Program Files\\Open 3D Engine\\dev\.\) We provided levels for each "chapter" of the larger tutorial series, so you can just pick a chapter you're interested in, load the *final* level for the preceding chapter, and start there\.
 Or, you can start from chapter 1 and build each level on your own\.
 Your time; your call\!

 ## About the tutorial game<a name="about-the-tutorial-game"></a>